Wednesday, May 6, 2026

 GENERAL COMMENTS:

-packers' margins into the black.
+farms calve throughout the year.
 Boxed beef prices were higher, with choice up

 Copyright DTN.
 All rights reserved.
 Disclaimer.